Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 DHCP Snooping was already implemented in the network from V1 as a Layer 2 security feature.

-When DHCP services were introduced in V2, DHCP Snooping initially prevented clients from receiving IP addresses, requiring troubleshooting and refinement of the existing configuration.
+When DHCP services were introduced in V2, DHCP Snooping unintentionally blocked legitimate DHCP traffic, preventing clients from receiving IP addresses.
+This required refinement of trust boundaries and protocol behaviour.

+---

 ### Design Principles